 \begin{proof} Let $b \in B_{\mathrm{r}}$.
 Consider the action of $T^*_bB$ on $F^{-1}(b)$ by $\Psi$.
-Since $F^{-1}(b)$ consists of regular points, the action is locally free.
-Thus the orbits are open and closed, and $F^{-1}(b)$ is assumed connected, so the action is transitive.
-Since $F^{-1}(b)$ is compact, the isotropic subgroup of this action has to be an $n$-lattice, in which case $F^{-1}(b)$ is diffeomorphic to an $n$-torus.
+Since $F^{-1}(b)$ consists of regular points, the action is locally free, and the orbits are open.
+Since $F^{-1}(b)$ is connected, the action is transitive.
+Since $F^{-1}(b)$ is compact, the isotropy subgroup of this action has to be an $n$-lattice, in which case $F^{-1}(b)$ is diffeomorphic to an $n$-torus.